quicwg/base-drafts/draft-ietf-quic-http.md

    sent as a single HEADERS frame.

-A server MAY send one or more PUSH_PROMISE (see {{frame-push-promise}}) frames frames before, after, or interleaved with the frames of a response message.
+A server MAY send one or more PUSH_PROMISE (see {{frame-push-promise}}) frames before, after, or interleaved with the frames of a response message.
 These PUSH_PROMISE frames are not part of the response; see {{server-push}} for more details.